Georgia Research Alliance

 Grant in 2017

-Reservoir is a Greek company founded in 2016 that specializes in wireless irrigation solutions for landscapers and horticulturists.
-Its flagship product, Reservoir Spoke, allows users to manage irrigation systems remotely via smartphones or computers from any location.
-This innovative technology simplifies the installation and maintenance of irrigation systems by eliminating the need for traditional hardware components such as wires, controllers, and surge arresters.
-With Reservoir Spoke, landscapers can easily add new valves without the complexities of wiring, while growers benefit from automated irrigation with reduced risk of lightning damage.
+Reservoir is a Greece-based company founded in 2016 that specializes in wireless irrigation solutions for landscapers and horticulturists.
+The company offers an innovative product called Reservoir Spoke, which allows for the management of irrigation systems via smartphone or computer from any location globally.
+This technology simplifies the installation and maintenance of irrigation systems by eliminating the need for traditional hardware components, such as wires and controllers.
+With Reservoir Spoke, landscapers can easily add new valves without extensive wiring, while growers benefit from automated irrigation with reduced risk of lightning damage.

 MicroBplex